What is growth hormone?

 Very rarely, increased hormone levels can occur in children before they reach their final height, which can lead to excessive growth of long bones, resulting in the child being abnormally tall.
 This is commonly known as gigantism (a very large increase in height).
 Overproduction of this hormone is diagnosed by giving a sugary drink and measuring the hormone level over the next few hours.
 The sugar should cause over production to reduce.
 However, this does not happen in acromegaly.

-What happens if I have too little Growth Hormone?
+What happens if I have too little of it?

 Too little hormone (deficiency) results in poor growth in children.
 In adults, it causes a reduced sense of wellbeing, increased fat, increased risk of heart disease and weak heart, muscles and bones.
 The condition may be present from birth where the cause can be unknown, genetic or due to injury to the pituitary gland (during development or at birth).
 Growth hormone deficiency may also develop in adults due to brain injury, a pituitary tumour or damage to the pituitary gland (for example, after brain surgery or radiotherapy for cancer treatment).
 The main treatment is to replace the growth hormone using injections – either once a day or several times a week.

 It is now clear that contributes to both bone mass and muscle mass reaching the best possible level, as well as reducing fat mass during development to an adult.
 The specialist is therefore likely to discuss the benefits of continuing this after growth has completed until age 25 to make sure bone and muscle mass reach the best possible level.
 Additionally, it has been linked to a sensation of wellbeing, specifically energy levels.
 There is evidence that 30-50% of adults with hormone deficiency feel tired to a level that impairs their wellbeing.
 These adults may benefit from lifelong treatment with growth hormone.